miccio-dk/xrt/README.md

-# <Insert Name Here>
+# XRT: eXpressive Rotational Tool
 > Mini-project for *Realtime Interaction and Performance* (AAU SMC 2020)

 ## Description
-New Interface for musical expression featuring interaction with flywheels.
+New interface for musical expression featuring interaction with flywheels.

 ## Instructions